og_the_basics_of_app_development_step_by_step_guide-1

 Application development basics are incomplete without actually creating the app.
 Use traditional app development or low-code/no-code app builders to bring it to life.
 The development stage involves making more important decisions about what technologies will support your app.
 For the traditional approach, use the feedback received from the wireframes on functionality, design, and user experience to write the code for the app’s “final” version.

-Low-code/no-code app development provides an integrated development environment (IDE) to build apps with minimal coding or code-free.
+App development platform provides an integrated development environment (IDE) to build apps with minimal coding or code-free.
 Depending on your tech-savviness and programming knowledge, select templates and make adjustments to suit the app.
 Low-code/no-code platforms help users quickly create prototypes and launch and modify them.

 5. Test the Application